Lawyers divided over legality of posthumous award to Abiola - Vanguard News

-ABUJA – President Muhammadu Buhari’s decision to posthumously confer the highest honour in the country to the acclaimed winner of the annulled June 12 1993 Presidential election, Chief M.K.O.
-Abiola has continued to generate ripples within the judicial circles.
+ABUJA—President Muhammadu Buhari’s decision to posthumously confer the highest honour in the country on the acclaimed winner of the annulled June 12, 1993, Presidential election, Chief M.K.O.
+Abiola, has continued to generate ripples within the judicial circles.

-A frontal attack by a former Chief Justice of Nigeria, CJN, Justice Alfa Belgore, who discribed President Buhari’s action as illegal, seemed to have opened the floor for a continuing legal debate.
+A frontal attack by a former Chief Justice of Nigeria, CJN, Justice Alfa Belgore, who described the President Buhari’s action as illegal, seemed to have opened the floor for a continuing legal debate.

 While some senior legal practitioners that spoke with Vanguard on the issue, backed Belgore’s position, others held contrary views.